 (b) State any in-house training and external courses attended by Directors and Senior Management for the past three (3) years:

 For the past three (3) years, the Company required its Directors, Officers and Senior Management to attend Corporate Governance Seminars.
-On November 6, 2014, the Company organized a seminar which was conducted by Risk Opportunities Assessment and Management, Inc. (ROAM).
-Other companies within the San Miguel Group also conducted seminars in 2014, which were attended by some of the directors of the Company.
+Each of the Directors, Officers and Senior Management of the Company attended the said seminars.